Abdelmanemm/Student-Answer-Feedback/README.md

 - Large inputs may cause delays; adjust the max_new_tokens parameter for optimization.
 - Ensure the model path is correctly set in server.py.

+---

+## Contributions
+Contributions are welcome!
+Feel free to fork the repository and submit pull requests for improvements or bug fixes.

+---

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.